 You don’t have to be Italian or a fat, orange cartoon cat to celebrate National Lasagna Day on July 29.
-Tomato sauce, cheeses, meat, and vegetables — all separated by wide flat noodles — what’s not to love?
-Lasagna first showed up in Naples, Italy during the Middle Ages and made it to America in the 19th century.
+Tomato sauce, cheeses, meat and vegetables — all separated by wide flat noodles — what’s not to love?
+Lasagna first showed up in Naples, Italy during the Middle Ages and made it to America in the nineteenth century.
 Since then, Americans have made it all their own.
-So this National Lasagna Day, head to your favorite Italian restaurant, or pre-heat the oven and make your own.
+So this National Lasagna Day, head to your favorite Italian restaurant or pre-heat the oven and make your own.

 National Lasagna Day - History

 Ronzoni introduces no-boil lasagna noodles to American supermarkets

 Italian immigrants bring lasagna to the United States

 The first recipe book to feature lasagna is published in Italy

 National Lasagna Day Activities

 Since there are so many different options for cooking lasagna, you should have little problem finding a great new recipe.
 If you want to try a lasagna with meatballs or even straight up vegetarian, you’ll easily find recipes for both.
 You may end up finding a new variety that you like even better than grandma’s.
 (Just don’t tell her.)

 Pick up a few Garfield comic books and enjoy watching him scarf down pan after pan of lasagna.
 You’re sure to find a few laughs — even if it’s Monday.

 If making lasagna at home is a little more than you want to tackle, consider traveling to a nearby Italian restaurant.
 Chances are these restaurants will offer more than one type, giving you a chance to try something new.
 Or, the restaurant may have a classic recipe that perfects this classic Italian dish.